 Easy — you just take a 30-second assessment then get a free at-home impression kit or schedule a 3D scan (more on that later).
 Once SDC gets your impression, they can analyze it and tell you if you’re a candidate.

-This can include closing spaces between teeth, crowded teeth, rotations, and even bite correction
+Generally speaking, these aligners are for people who need minor to moderate teeth correction.
+This can include closing spaces between teeth, crowded teeth, rotations, and even bite correction.

 Is SmileDirectClub Safe?